 August 11, 2021

 The thunderstorms passed through Zoar earlier leaving the ground in puddles, so I decided to walk a loop of the village and trails instead of riding my bike.
-I would try and get in a ride in later this afternoon on the western leg of my journey.
+I would try and get a ride in later in the afternoon on the western leg of my journey in Xenia.
 My walk was well-chosen as the NCT follows Main Street through the national historic village of Zoar before connecting to the BTA.
 This is a walk back in time in a uniquely historic and well-preserved community.
 It is a living museum of early-American communal life of a German immigrant community who did not believe in war.
 A visit to Zoar Gardens, a beautifully, well-groomed floral garden in the middle of the village is recommended.
-From the village I walked to the Old County Road 82 Bridge, a restored historic through-truss bridge that crosses the Tuscawaras River and the old Ohio and Erie Canal.
-The towpath is now a multi-use trail.
+From the village I walked to the Old County Road 82 Bridge, a restored historic through-truss bridge that crosses the Tuscawaras River and the adjacent old Ohio and Erie Canal.
+The former towpath of the canal is now a multi-use trail.
 I walked for about 30 minutes one way and returned to the old bridge and back to the village by way of the Zoar Wetlands Trail.
-The mosquitos were prevalent in swarms due to the amount of recent rain and the prime habitat along the canal and wetlands.
-The rumbling but distant thunder added to a moody reflection of the recent days including thoughts of the kids in the band, meeting old friends, and making new ones, hiking with Denali, the roads traveled, the music, the trails.
+The mosquitos were prevalent in swarms due to the recent rain and the prime habitat along the canal and wetlands.
+The rumbling but distant thunder added to a moody reflection of the recent days including thoughts of the hard-working kids in the band, the music, meeting old friends, making new ones, hiking with Denali, the trails, and the roads less traveled.
 Mostly how lucky I am, and what a privilege it is to be free to lark about in my semi-retirement.
 This peaceful walk was a fine respite from the concrete jungle and fast lanes of the days before.